The side streets of Hackescher Markt

 I’ve visited this alley on several occasions, and each time the art work has been different.
 For example, I’ve included two photos of the same wall – one from 2011 and another from 2013.

 I visited again in 2015 and 2017 and the walls were completely different on those occasions too.
-If anyone knows whether they get changed on a yearly basis or just on random occasions then let me know…!
+If anyone knows whether they get changed on a yearly basis or just on random occasions then let me know.
+I’d be intrigued to find out.
 Either way, I get a feeling there’s always something new and different to see among the colourful corners of these walls.

 During the summer a bohemian atmosphere fills the courtyard as musicians perform to people drinking and talking amongst themselves.

 I struck up a conversation with a man originally from Vietnam who had been living near the courtyard for over 20 years.
 He said most days he wandered through the alley to play chess with a group of locals.
-He also said he came to Berlin because he was attracted to the laid-back atmosphere and the affordable rent was a bonus.
+He initially came to Berlin because he was attracted to the laid-back atmosphere.
+The affordable rent was a bonus and that’s why he never left!

-It’s not an expensive city unlike most of Western Europe’s capital cities and I’m sure most visitors who come to Berlin are surprised by this.
+Berlin is not an expensive city unlike most of Western Europe’s capital cities.
+Like me, I’m sure most visitors are quite surprised at this.
 However, I’ve heard other cities in Germany are more expensive so bare that in mind if you’re planning on travelling around Germany.

 When you find this alley make sure you open up every door in the courtyard to see where it might take you.